Frequently asked questions

 I can’t uninstall Automate

-Apps that are enabled as Device administrator can’t be uninstalled until disabled.
+Apps that are enabled as Device administrator can’t be uninstalled until disabled as such.

 Disable it in Automate settings